 The beauty of the cliffs is that you go up and down, you get to view the world like a drone device at times.
 Look at the photo I took below, I am standing on a cliff photographing another, shorter cliff in front of us.

 You can go inside the Lighthouse if you want to explore it further.
 Prices go between £3 for children and £15 for a group booking.
 They also have a tea room which you can book in advance.
-It’s worth noting the Lighthouse is closed for the winter, so it’s advisable to plan ahead.
+It is worth noting the Lighthouse is closed for the winter, so I advise you to plan ahead.

 We barely used our phones during the hike, which is a good thing because that means we were too busy enjoying the moment.
 But I did get a snap of myself sitting on one cliff while photographing another – see the cover image of this post!